christofolo/christofolo.github.io/musictheory.md

 7. Move __a whole step__, play B.
 8. Move __a half step__, play C again.

-## Part 8: The Two Ways to Count In Music
+## Part 8: The Two Ways to Count In Music Theory

 Up until this point, we have been counting like a Computer Scientist—by starting from 0.
 When you use the Major Scale formula, the first note starts at position "0".
 Then you start counting the frets or half-steps from there.